ryantd42/NY-Legislative-Git/2023/A3819A-2023/bill.md

   ___________

- Introduced  by  M. of A. FAHY -- read once and referred to the Committee on Education
+ Introduced  by  M. of A. FAHY -- read once and referred to the Committee on Education -- committee discharged, bill amended, ordered  reprinted as amended and recommitted to said committee

- AN ACT to amend the education law, in relation to directing a  study  on the  feasibility  of adjusting the compulsory attendance age of minors attending full time instruction
+ AN  ACT directing a study on the feasibility of adjusting the compulsory attendance age of minors attending full time instruction; and  provid- ing for the repeal of such provisions upon the expiration thereof

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
-Section 305 of the education law is amended by adding a new subdivision 60 to read as follows:
-  60. ON OR BEFORE JULY FIRST, TWO THOUSAND TWENTY-FOUR, THE COMMISSION- ER  SHALL CONDUCT A STUDY ON THE FEASIBILITY OF ADJUSTING THE COMPULSORY ATTENDANCE AGE FOR WHEN MINORS SHALL ATTEND FULL  TIME  INSTRUCTION  AND DELIVER A REPORT OF THE FINDINGS AND RECOMMENDATIONS BASED ON SUCH FIND- INGS  TO  THE  GOVERNOR,  THE TEMPORARY PRESIDENT OF THE SENATE, AND THE SPEAKER OF THE ASSEMBLY.
-THE COMMISSIONER SHALL CONSULT WITH  EDUCATORS, PARENTS,  AND OTHER STAKEHOLDERS TO CONDUCT A STUDY WHICH SHALL INCLUDE, BUT NOT BE LIMITED TO:
-  (A) THE SOCIAL, EMOTIONAL,  AND  EDUCATIONAL  APPROPRIATENESS  OF  THE STATE'S COMPULSORY ATTENDANCE AGE FOR WHEN MINORS SHALL ATTEND FULL TIME INSTRUCTION;
-  (B)  THE  APPROPRIATENESS  AND  FEASIBILITY  OF  ADJUSTING  THE AGE OF REQUIRED ATTENDANCE TO START SCHOOL IN NEW  YORK  STATE  TO  MINORS  WHO BECOME  FIVE  YEARS  OF  AGE  AFTER THE FIRST OF SEPTEMBER IN ANY SCHOOL YEAR; AND
-  (C) THE EDUCATIONAL PROGRAMS AND  SERVICES  AVAILABLE  TO  MINORS  WHO WOULD OTHERWISE BE ENROLLED IN PREKINDERGARTEN PURSUANT TO AN ADJUSTMENT IN THE STATE'S COMPULSORY ATTENDANCE AGE.
+The commissioner of education shall conduct a study on  the feasibility  of  adjusting the compulsory attendance age for when minors shall attend full time instruction and deliver a report of the  findings and  recommendations  based on such findings to the governor, the tempo- rary president of the senate, and the speaker  of  the  assembly  on  or before July first, two thousand twenty-five.
+The commissioner of educa- tion  shall  consult  with educators, parents, and other stakeholders to conduct a study which shall include, but not be limited to:
+  (a) the social, emotional,  and  educational  appropriateness  of  the state's compulsory attendance age for when minors shall attend full time instruction;
+  (b)  the  appropriateness  and  feasibility  of  adjusting  the age of required attendance to start school in New  York  state  to  minors  who become  five  years  of  age  after the first of September in any school year; and
+  (c) the educational programs and  services  available  to  minors  who would otherwise be enrolled in prekindergarten pursuant to an adjustment in the state's compulsory attendance age.
   §  2.
-This act shall take effect immediately.
+This  act shall take effect immediately and shall expire and be deemed repealed December 31, 2025.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD04388-01-3
+  LBD04388-02-3